What Are The Best Board Games For Seniors & the Elderly?

 16. Shake Loose A Memory

-This another game that has been specifically designed for Alzheimer’s and dementia patients.
 The idea of the game is to get the senior to remember certain normal events in everyday life and create a conversation about those events to get to know the patient better and to improve memory and recall.
-For example, you are asked to keep a card if you have ever jumped into a pile of leaves and whether you remember raking them up.

 Shake Loose a Memory Games

-Board games can be greatly beneficial for seniors to exercise the brain and improve memory plus other cognitive functions.
-However, the greatest benefit of board games is that they are interactive and allow a senior to communicate and socialize with family, friends or caregivers to prevent them from feeling alone and isolated.
+However, the greatest benefit of board games is that they are interactive and allow a senior to communicate and socialize with family, friends, or caregivers to prevent them from feeling alone and isolated.

 You can learn more about the best games for seniors with dementia in this guide.

 What’s your favorite board game to play?
-If you’ve found a one that works particularly well for your loved ones who are seniors, please share below!
+If you’ve found one that works particularly well for your loved ones who are seniors, please share below!
 I’d love to hear about your experience.

-1 thought on “What Are The Best Board Games For Seniors & the Elderly?”
+1 thought on “What Are the Best Board Games for Seniors & the Elderly?”

-1. My company is currently in the process of opening a senior activity center.
+My company is currently in the process of opening a senior activity center.
 I’m looking for the most popular board games, books & activities for my clients.
 Any suggestions would be very helpful

 thank you